Phoenix2k/wp-theme-localization/README.md

 This will copy all the required files from GitHub to your local machine into a folder called `wp-theme-localization`.
 If you wish to use a different name, simply add it at the end of the command above.

-### Grunt
+### Configuring Grunt

 This demo requires Grunt `>=0.4.5`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide.

-This demonstration uses [load-grunt-config](http://firstandthird.github.io/load-grunt-config/) to break up tasks into individual `.js` files which are stored in the `grunt-tasks` folder.
+[load-grunt-config](http://firstandthird.github.io/load-grunt-config/) is used to break up tasks into individual `.js` files.
+You can find them in the `grunt-tasks` folder.

 #### Tasks